-- From the navigation panel, go to Advanced Settings > Wireless > Wireless MAC Filter tab. - 2.
-In the Frequency field, select the frequency band that you want to use for the Wireless MAC filter. - In the MAC Filter Mode dropdown list, select either Accept or Reject. - Select Accept to allow devices in the MAC filter list to access to the wireless network. - Select Reject to prevent devices in the MAC filter list to access to the wireless network. - 4.
+- 1. From the navigation panel, go to Advanced Settings > Wireless > Wireless MAC Filter tab. - 2.
+Tick Yes in the Enable Mac Filter field. - 3.
+In the MAC Filter Mode dropdown list, select either Accept or Reject. - Select Accept to allow devices in the MAC filter list to access to the wireless network. - Select Reject to prevent devices in the MAC filter list to access to the wireless network. - 4.
 On the MAC filter list, click the Add (b) button and key in the MAC address of the wireless device. - 5.
 Click Apply.

-4.1.4 RADIUS Setting
+4.1.5 RADIUS Setting

-RADIUS (Remote Authentication Dial In User Service) Setting provides an extra layer of security when you choose WPA-Enterprise, WPA2-Enterprise, or Radius with 802.1x as your Authentication Mode.
+RADIUS (Remote Authentication Dial In User Service) Setting provides an extra layer of security when you choose WPA-Enterprise, WPA2-Enterprise, WPA3-Enterprise or Radius with 802.1x as your Authentication Mode.